fggo/java/README.md

 ### Bounded Type param
 Inside 'showInstType' method, inst1 and 2 can only be used with Object defined method<br/>
 i.e. println() can be used since toString method is defined in Object class<br/>
-To use other method it needs explicit inst type conversion: <br/>
+To use other method it needs explicit type conversion or restricts generic param type :<br/>
 ```java
 interface SimpleInterface{
 	public void showYourName();